 The delivery of a child is one of the most medically complex acts a doctor learns how to perform.
 Every second can matter, and every movement must be critically assessed.
 When deliveries need to be sped up, that action has traditionally been performed with forceps, though as medicine evolves, vacuum extractions have become more common.
 Nonetheless, both methods can lead to problems.
 It is important to know your rights if things take a turn for the worse.
+If your infant was injured as a result of poor use of vacuums or forceps, contact the Louisville birth injury lawyers at Meinhart, Smith & Manning, PLLC.

 If a delivery progresses normally, in theory there will be no need for forceps or a vacuum extractor.
 However, there are reasons why a natural delivery would need to be sped up – namely, if the child is in respiratory distress, or if it is stuck in the birth canal.
 If this is the case, these tools are used to help the child free itself, though whether a doctor uses forceps or a vacuum extractor may simply boil down to personal preference.